eddyerburgh/notes/docs/data-structures-and-algorithms/data-structures/graphs.md

 # Graphs
 {:.no_toc}

-Graphs can be used to represent almost any relationship: from road networks, to social relationships, to electronic circuits.
+Graphs can be used to represent almost any relationship: from road networks, to social relationships, to module dependencies.
 Many algorithmic problems can be solved by modelling data as a graph.

 ## Table of contents
 {: .no_toc }